-- 1. lonosphere
+1. lonosphere

-- 2. Stratosphere

-- 3. Tropopause

-- 4. Troposphere
+- 3. Tropopause - 4.
+Troposphere

-Q.7.
-Which of the following gas absorbs the ultra-violet rays radiating from the sun?

-(a) Carbondianide (b) Ozone

-(c) Nitrogen (d) Oxygen

-Ans. (b) Ozone

-Q.8.
-Which of the following gas is transparent to the incoming solar radiation but opaque to the outgoing terrestrial radiation?

-(a) Nitrogen (b) Neon

-(c) Oxygen (d) Carbondioxide

-Ans. (d) Carbondioxide

-Q.9. salt, pollen, ash, smoke-soot following. these e are assoicated with which of
+Q.9.
+Sea salt, pollen, ash, smoke-soot these are assoicated with which of the following.

-(a) Gases (b) Water vapor
+- (a) Gases (b) Water vapour

-(c) Dust particles (d) Meteors
+- (c) Dust particles (d) Meteors

-Ans. (c) Dust particles
+- Ans. (c) Dust particles

-Q.10.
-Wh ich of the following layer is imp ortar nt for biological activity?
+- Q.10.
+Which of the following layer is important for biological activity?

-(a) Tropopause (b) Troposphere
+- (a) Tropopause (b) Troposphere

-(c) Stratosphere (d) Ionsophere
+- (c) Stratosphere (d) lonsophere

-Ans. (d) Troposphere
+- Ans. (d) Troposphere

 Q.11.
-Q.11.
-The higher concentration of dust particles found in which of the following regions?
+The higher concentration of dust particles found in which of the followng regions?

-(a) polar region
+- (a) polar region

+- (b) equatorial

 - (c) Subtropical and temperate regions

 - (d) Polar and equatorial regions

 - Ans. (c) Subtropical and temperate regions

 - Q.12.
 Why thickness of the troposphere is greatest at the equator?

 - (a) Most important layer for biological activity

 - (b) Heat is transported to great heights by convectional currents

 - (c) The temperature is nearly constant

 - (d) It contains ozone layer.

 - Ans. (b) Heat is transported to great heights by convectional currents

 Q.1.
-"The Atmospher is composed of many gases."
+"The Atmosphere is composed of many gases."
 Justify the statement.